dask/dask-kubernetes/doc/source/kubecluster.rst

 1. Your worker pod image should have a similar environment to your local environment, including versions of Python, dask, cloudpickle, and any libraries that you may wish to use (like NumPy, Pandas, or Scikit-Learn).
-    See :py:class:`dask_kubernetes.operator.kubecluster` docstring for guidance on how to check and modify this.
+    See :py:class:`dask_kubernetes.classic.KubeCluster` docstring for guidance on how to check and modify this.

 2. Your Kubernetes resource limits and requests should match the